 - 21.1.1.
 Working Western attire required for all classes: long-sleeved shirt, cowboy hat or helmet, and boots.
 Chaps and spurs optional.
-Exhibitors are REQUIRED to wear properly fitted and fastened ASTM/SEI approved riding helmets at all times while mounted.
-Cowboy hats are acceptable in halter and showmanship classes. - 21.1.2.
+Exhibitors are REQUIRED to wear properly fitted and fastened ASTM/SEI approved riding helmets at all times while mounted. - 21.1.2.
 Plain attire suitable for ranch work is desired; flashy show-type attire is discouraged and will be penalized by the judge. - 21.1.3.
 Western working tack should be used.
 Silver conchos are accepted, but excessive silver on tack is discouraged and will be penalized by the judge. - 21.1.4.
 No gag bits.
 No twisted wire mouth pieces.
-No bits smaller than 3/8 inch are allowed.
+No bits smaller than 3/8 inch are allowed. - 21.1.5.
+Exhibitors must show in either split reins or a Romal Rein.